 Whilst developing, with much clearness and force, the proof of the doctrine which brethren profess, concerning ministry and charges (except one point which I will notice farther on), Mr. M., in order to give weight to his right to establish a system and to bring brethren into it, lays as a foundation the denial of what is much more essential than the liberty of ministry itself, of that which alone gives any value to that truth.
-He employs the truth about the ministry (truth which souls taste more and more) in order to deny that which is much more important&#8212;the true unity of the Church, and in order to justify the sects and the endless subdivisions of the Church
+He employs the truth about the ministry (truth which souls taste more and more) in order to deny that which is much more important -- the true unity of the Church, and in order to justify the sects and the endless subdivisions of the Church

-| Page 144.
+¦ Page 144.

 {141}